 In summary, the OCR institutions tend to be those that educate large numbers of undergraduates.
-However, the OCR institutions that used Part 3, including those that used a student interest survey, tend to be smaller institutions that are not as involved at the most competitive levels of intercollegiate athletics.
-We have no way of ascertaining why institutions that use Part 3 differ from those that do not.
-There is no reason, however, from a statistical and measurement perspective, for student interest surveys to be more appropriate for one type of institution than another.
+However, the OCR institutions that used Part 3, including those that used a student interest survey, tend to be smaller institutions that are not as involved at the

-&lt;sup>1 Following the completion of the NISS analysis, OCR provided documentation showing that 10 of the 29 institutions identified as not having surveys in the NISS report had, in fact, used a survey.
+1 Following the completion of the NISS analysis, OCR provided documentation showing that 10 of the 29 institutions identified as not having surveys in the NISS report had, in fact, used a survey.
 However, copies of the survey instruments used were not available for analysis.
 The numbers in this guide have been adjusted to reflect the change in these 10 cases.